Illovo Sugar

+Illovo SA, officially Illovo Sugar South Africa, is a South African sugar producer, founded in 1891.
+The company is headquartered in uMhlanga, KwaZulu-Natal, and is a wholly-owned subsidiary of UK-based ABF Sugar.
+Illovo derives its sugar cane from a total of 10 farms, eight of which are company-owned.

+History

 Until the 1960s, Illovo was a subsidiary of the General Mining Company of South Africa, which sold a 49% shareholding in the business to Tate & Lyle in 1969.

 This was then sold in 1977 to C G Smith (Sugars) Ltd of Natal.
 Today it is a subsidiary of Associated British Foods Plc., which purchased 51% of the issued share capital for more than £400m in 2006.

-In 2016, ABF bought the remaining 49% of the share capital.
+In 2016, ABF bought the remaining 49% of the company's share capital.

-Illovo employs more than 12,000 permanent staff and 18,000 more on a temporary basis.
-Illovo Sugar's subsidiary Zambia Sugar is listed on the Lusaka Stock Exchange, under the symbol ZSUG.
-In addition, its Malawian subsidiary Illovo Sugar Malawi is listed on the Malawi Stock Exchange, under the symbol ILLOVO.